-The PagerDuty action type uses the v2 Events API to trigger, acknowledge, and resolve PagerDuty alerts.
+The PagerDuty connector uses the v2 Events API to trigger, acknowledge, and resolve PagerDuty alerts.

 PagerDuty connectors have the following configuration properties.

 - The name of the connector.
 The name is used to identify a connector in the management UI connector listing, or in the connector list when configuring an action.